Law and Natural Resources

 - Unit value:

 - Full Year

-This course examines international, regional and national legal and institutional arrangements concerning the conservation and use of natural resources.
+This module examines international, regional and national legal and institutional arrangements concerning the conservation and use of natural resources.
 It introduces legal principles relevant to the conservation and use of natural resources in international and national law.
-This course focuses on the international law aspects of natural resource use and conservation, the North-South dimension and on individual developing country case studies.
+This module focuses on the international law aspects of natural resource use and conservation, the North-South dimension and on individual developing country case studies.

 - To equip students with a broad understanding of the law related to natural resources;

 - To provide students with knowledge of basic concepts and principles underlying the conservation and use of natural resources at the international and national levels;

 - To examine, in particular, the regulation of natural resources within the overall framework of sustainable development;

 - To equip students with the ability to understand and analyse issues concerning natural resource conservation and use from a broad perspective encompassing their economic, social and environmental dimensions.

 - Elena Merino Blanco & Jona Razzaque, Globalisation and Natural Resources Law: Challenges, Key Issues and Perspectives (Cheltenham: Edward Elgar, 2011).